 In some cases, policyholders buy contents insurance from one insurer and buildings insurance from another.

 Even if you have contents and buildings insurance, the level of cover may vary.
 For example, an accidental damage claim might succeed under one section but not under the other.
-It’s up to the insurance company to make sure that the cover is suited to your needs and that they clearly explained the policy when they sold it to you.

 It’s not always obvious whether an item should be classed as buildings or contents.
 We’ll look carefully and fairly at each case, considering the facts and your personal circumstances.